monperrus/crawler-user-agents/README.md

 * Go package: <https://pkg.go.dev/github.com/monperrus/crawler-user-agents>
 * PyPi package: <https://pypi.org/project/crawler-user-agents/>

 Each `pattern` is a regular expression.
-It should work out-of-the-box wih your favorite regex library:
+It should work out-of-the-box wih your favorite regex library.

+If you use this project in a commercial product, [please sponsor it](https://github.com/sponsors/monperrus).

 ## Install